 A Kombucha Recipe is Not Hard and Very Rewarding

-A kombucha recipe produces fermented tea,which is a refreshing and very nutritious drink.
+A kombucha recipe produces fermented tea, which is a refreshing and very nutritious drink.

-The answer to the question of “What is kombucha?” is simply fermented tea.
+The answer to the question of “What is kombucha?” is simply it is a fermented tea.
 Kombucha tea may or may not fit your own personal definition of “raw” since it is made from brewed tea.
 It is however a popular fermented product for many health-minded individuals, so it would be wise to include a kombucha recipe under the subheading of 'fermented foods'.

 Kombucha Tea Benefits